Contact Us 1-800-596-4880

 The myKey key that you sent from curl appears in the object store with the value of [binary value] BINARY.
 The value is binary because Mule 4 wraps values in a Mule object, which causes them to be visible only as binary in Anypoint Platform.

-8. From the command line, run the following curl command to view the value for the key, replacing APP-URL with the App url value that you copied from Runtime Manager:
+8. From the command line, run this curl command to view the value for the key, replacing APP-URL with the App url value that you copied from Runtime Manager:

 curl http://APP-URL/retrieve?key=myKey;echo